Digital globe and graphs on blue background.

 What Are ETFs?

-ETFs offer investors access to a transparent, tax-efficient, cost-effective and liquid investment in a variety of capital market indexes, asset classes and sectors/themes.
+ETFs offer investors access to transparent, tax-efficient, cost-effective, and liquid investments across a variety of capital market indexes, asset classes, and sectors or themes.

 Why ETFs?